The Impact of Bad Credit

 Make sure that if you are shopping around for a loan that your inquiries are grouped together.
 The “hard checks” done by lenders impact your score, but if they’re grouped, they only count as one check.

 If you have a bad credit score, then repairing your credit will take time.
 The good news is, however, that it can be done, and you don’t need a “credit repair company.”
-However, depending on your circumstances, you might want to opt for debt consolidation or debt settlement to help you get your debts under control and reduce what you owe.
-For a free, no-obligation consultation to determine which path may be best for your situation, contact DebtBlue today at 855-998-1157.
+However, depending on your circumstances, you might want to opt for debt consolidation or debt resolution to help you get your debts under control and reduce what you owe.